akshayshanker/workandplay/README.md

 Package solves the incomplete market equilibrium and constrained optima for a Bewley-Aiyagari-Huggett model with labour-leisure choice.
 The consumer problem is solved efficiently using the Endogenous Grid Method.

-Preferred useage is X-entropy using MPI
+Preferred usage solves with X-entropy using MPI

 main_mpi.py solves IM and CP using cross entropy across multiple nodes.
 For example, to solve using N = 420 draws